dwongdev/sugoi-supernote/Guides/how_to_sideload_ezmode.md

 ![image](https://github.com/user-attachments/assets/e869b979-d380-46ec-82e2-58d16a137c56) <br>

 ![1-Terminal and Command](https://github.com/user-attachments/assets/fed2d789-873f-4c3e-9a7c-607912720559) <br>

+🛑For **A6X**: There is a green screen issue caused by the device encoder. <br>
+Type the following command in the terminal to load the software: `scrcpy --video-encoder=OMX.google.h264.encoder`. <br>

 ***Note:***
 It will spit out some errors so don't worry about it.
 Just ignore it.<br>